Gryms Passes Sea Trials: A Swan Reborn

 About Timothy Langley

-I joined TSPS 5 years ago after stumbling-upon a decrepit abandoned yacht in Chiba; I joined in order to get my Class II license so that I could sail the craft while fixing it up.
-Eventually, with the help of TSPS and friends like Evan Burkowsky and Tony Hardie, we made the boat (and me, too!) seaworthy.
-More recently, I have fallen into an even older larger sailboat and am working with friends to restore her to magnificence!
+I joined TSPS 5 years ago after stumbling-upon a decrepit abandoned yacht in Chiba; I joined in order to get my Class II license so that I could sail the craft while fixing her up.
+Eventually, with the help of TSPS and friends like Evan Burkosky and Tony Hardie, we made the boat (and me, too!) seaworthy.
+More recently, I have fallen into an even older larger sailboat and, working with friends, have restored her to magnificence!
 She is a very desirable fifty-year old Swan 44'.
-So I will part with my beloved Santana and transition from solo-sailing to a more traditional crew-sailing (but to much farther destinations!).
+So I parted with my beloved Santana and solo-sailing to more traditional crew-sailing (but to much farther destinations!).
 Sailing is such a rich and deep pastime.
-Thank you for posting your own comments and sailing experiences here.
+Thank you for posting your own comments or sailing experiences here.

 Leave a Reply